Aleks272/PWP-Webbipojat/README.md

 - After running mockdata.py, data can be visually inspected from MongoDB Atlas project (needs access)

+# Testing

+To prepare for testing of the API, you should complete following steps:

+1. Run `mockdata.py` from `tests`-folder, this will populate the database with test data
+2. Install the application by running `pip install -e .` in the root folder of the project

+Now you are ready to run the test by moving to the `tests` folder and running the command `pytest`

 # To do:
 - Unit test (ideas)
     - (run) Every endpoint with legit values